Influencer Pricing by Platform: 2026 Cross-Channel Rates

 Effective-CPM by platform

-Cross-platform effective-CPM (raw CPM divided by engagement rate) at the T3 tier:
+Cross-platform effective-CPM (raw CPM divided by engagement rate) in the 50K-to-250K-sub range:

 Frequently Asked Questions